Turtlecrafter81/al-guides/Operation Siren Guide.md

 #### Weather Anomaly:
 Usually fogs or some directional currents spawn around the fleet in a 5x5 square.
 Look at the radar, go into the fog, destroy the Weather Control Tower marked with a "?" and get some loot.

-### Random event that happens in Obscured Zone/Fractured Sea/Treasure Map (they are all names to the Yellow Icon on the map):
+## Obscured Zone/Fractured Sea/Treasure Map (Yellow Chests on map):
 Treasure maps are generated peusdo-randomly like in roguelites with specific patterns with each "room" is a 5x5 square roughly making up the map dotted with some chests:
-- Small map has one room: the rally point
+- Small map has only one slightly bigger room which has the rally point
 - Medium map has 4 rooms: 2 rally points + 2 random events
 - Big map has 9 rooms: 1 light house + 3 rally points + 2 Weather control devices + 3 random events